 Food | Concentration measurement in yogurt production

-Yogurt is a dairy product, which is made by lactic fermentation of milk.
+Yoghurt is a dairy product which is made by lactic fermentation of milk.
 The milk for the product is inoculated with a starter culture which converts part of the lactose to lactic acid.
 Various ingredients that provide flavor and color may be added before or after fermentation.
-Consistency, flavour and aroma vary depending on the type of production and the addition of different non-dairy ingredients.
+Consistency, flavor and aroma vary depending on the type of production and the addition of different non-dairy ingredients.

 When the milk has been pretreated and cooled to inoculation temperature, the procedure for further treatment depends on the type of yoghurt produced.
-For cup-set yogurts the starter culture and all other components are blended in a mixing tank, filled into the single packages and are incubated in the package.
+For set yoghurts the starter culture and all other components are blended in a mixing tank, filled into the single packages and are incubated in the packagee.

 Get the document